kubeflow/website/content/docs/aws/deploy/install-kubeflow.md

 ## Understanding the deployment process

-The deployment process is controlled by 4 different commands:
+The deployment process is controlled by the following commands:

 * **build** - (Optional) Creates configuration files defining the various resources in your deployment.
 You only need to run `kfctl build` if you want